Yacht Chef, How To Become One!

 Being new to the yachting industry, I took the first job that came my way.
 I had no idea that it is was going to be cooking for the crew.

-Chef Jobs On Yachts
+- Personal Chef Jobs

 Before yachting, I thought you had to be a Michelin star chef to work in the kitchen of a Superyacht.
 I didn’t realize that there are lots of different chef positions on yachts.